JCMSimon/CExtractor/readme.md

 Work in progress.

-**Extracts** the Captcha from a headless Selenium Session into a small UI to let the user solve it.
+**Extracts** (not solve) the Captcha from a headless Selenium Session into a small UI to let the user solve it.

 Plans